theobald-software/kb.theobald-software.github.io/content/_sap/installation-of-the-function-module-z_xtract_is_table_join.md

 **Note:** The Table Join component has been marked as *deprecated*.
 Use the Table component with custom function module Z_THEO_READ_TABLE for joining SAP tables.

 ### Installation with an SAP transport
-Installation of the function module using the transport request *Z_XTRACT_IS_TABLE_JOIN-transport.zip* supplied. <br>
+The function module can be installed using the transport request *Z_XTRACT_IS_TABLE_JOIN-transport.zip*. <br> The zip file is provided by Theobald Software upon request.

 ### Manual installation of function module Z_XTRACT_IS_TABLE_JOIN

 The Table Join component is used for joining several tables or views on the SAP side before data extraction.

-Prerequisite for using the Table Join component is the installation of a custom function module on the SAP side
+Prerequisite for using the Table Join component is the installation of a custom function module on the SAP side.

 ### Create DDIC structures